A BRIEF HISTORY OF PLYMOUTH

 Amenities in 19th century Plymouth slowly improved.
 An eye hospital opened at Millbay in 1821.
 After 1832 the streets of Plymouth were lit by gas.
 South Devon and East Cornwall hospital opened in 1840.
 The Royal Albert Hospital at Devonport opened in 1862.

 There were also improvements in transport.
 In 1832 horse drawn buses began running in Plymouth.
 After 1872 there were horse drawn trams.
 The first electric trams appeared in 1899.
 The railway reached Plymouth in 1848.
 The Royal Albert Bridge was built in 1859.

-Life in Victorian Plymouth gradually improved.
+Life in 19th century Plymouth gradually improved.
 The first public library opened in Plymouth in 1876 and the first telephone exchange opened in 1881.
 The council also built parks in Plymouth.
 The first was Devonport Park in 1858.
 It was followed by Hoe Park in 1888.
 Victoria Park and Beaumont Park were laid out in 1891.

 The Aquarium was built in 1885 and a museum opened in Plymouth in 1897.
 Furthermore the first council houses in Plymouth were built in Laira Road in 1896.

 In the 19th century the dockyard still dominated industry in Plymouth.
 Other industries included brewing, civilian shipbuilding, soap making, glass making, printing and fishing.
 A new fish market was built in 1896.

 The Royal William Victualling Yard at Stonehouse was built in 1835.
 Raglan barracks was built in 1858.
 Then in 1860-70 a line of forts was built around Plymouth to guard against the possibility of a French attack.